Estecka/42-cube3d/.drafts/ClipRaycast.md

-We are in clip space.
+We are in clip space, after the perspective matrix has been applied.
-The projection matrix has been applied, thus the percieved picture is not hortognal.
-Let M and M` be the projection matrix and its inverse, respectively.
+We are working with the cartesian coordinates of the projection.

 Let there be a triangle ABC.
-We may instead want to work with a quadrilater, ABCD.
+_Since all meshs are going to be squares, we may instead want to directly work with a quadrilater, ABCD._
-Let there be a point P, whose XY coordinates match the current pixel.
+Let there be a point P, whose XY coordinates match the current pixel, and which lands on the plane ABC.

-_Is the figure backfaced ?_
+**Is the figure backfaced ?**
-_Does P land on the figure ?_
+**Does P land on the figure ?**
-_What is the Z coordinate of P ?_
+**What is the Z coordinate of P ?**
-_Where does P land on the UV map ?_
+**Where does P land on the UV map ?**

 -------

-Let N be the Normale of A^B and A^C *in clip space specifically*: _(Projection matrices are unable to properly transform Z components in a relevant fashion.
-Thus calculating the normal in world space ahead of time then appliying the matrix would yield a different result.)_
+Let N be the Normale of A^B and A^C *in clip space specifically*.
+_(Projection matrices are unable to properly transform Z components in a relevant fashion.
+Thus calculating the normal in world space ahead of time then applying the perspective matrix to it would yield a different, unnacurate result.)_
 `N = AB ⨯ AC`
 `Nx = ABy*ACz - ABz*ACy`
 `Ny = ABz*ACx - ABx*ACz`